Woodstock Times, November 30, 2006

 by Paul Smart

-Maverick Arts Colony, had to wait for a contractor to get up the big pieces that he needed to finish the studio in which he
+Colony, had to wait for a contractor to get up the big pieces that he needed to finish the studio in which he works nightly.

-works nightly.
-The time, he says, had an excruciating quality to it - at least until he was able to fill it by sheetrocking and
+The time, he says, had an excruciating quality to it - at least until he was able to fill it by sheetrocking and doing the

 Bill's standing in front of a paint-splattered wall on which a series of his abstract works, all teetered between the